VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/xx.Chapter_10 Indirect_Syscalls_dynamic retrieval_SSNs/Chapter_10 Playbook.md

 </details>

-In the direct- or indirect syscall poc in this chapter, this code is implemented only for the native function ``NtAllocateVirtualMemory`` and must be completed by the workshop attendee based on the code scheme for ``NtAllocateVirtualMemory`` which can be seen in the code section below.
+In the indirect syscall poc in this chapter, this code is implemented only for the native function ``NtAllocateVirtualMemory`` and must be completed by the workshop attendee based on the code scheme for ``NtAllocateVirtualMemory`` which can be seen in the code section below.
 <details>
 <summary>Code</summary>